Reading time: 2 minutes

 In this blog you will discover the symptoms of mental exhaustion and more importantly, how to deal with it.

-We all know that feeling of physical exhaustion after a tough workout, where your muscles are screaming for rest.
+We all know that feeling of physical exhaustion after a tough workout, where your muscles scream for rest.
 But what about mental exertion?

-It’s like juggling thoughts, an art in itself.
-Sometimes it’s hard to recognize when our minds need a much-needed breather.
+It's like juggling thoughts, an art in itself.
+Sometimes it's difficult to recognize when our minds need a much-needed breather.
 But just as your body needs rest and recovery after exertion, so does your mind.
-And when your brain is constantly running at full speed without the necessary downtime, it can result in something many of us can relate to all too well: mental exhaustion.
+And when your brain is constantly running at full speed without the necessary downtime, it can result in something many of us will recognize all too well: mental exhaustion.

 What is mental exhaustion?

-Imagine your brain as an overheated laptop that has been running for too long without a break.
-Mental exhaustion is when that laptop starts to freeze and just doesn’t function properly.
+Imagine your brain as an overheated laptop that's been running for too long without a break.
+Mental exhaustion is like that moment when that laptop starts crashing and simply stops functioning properly.

 Negative thoughts take over, your concentration lapses, and your memory starts to show gaps.
-It’s a bit like an old laptop that becomes slow, with freezes and crashes.
-And if that’s not enough, sudden mood swings can throw your mood off balance.
+It's a bit like an old laptop running slow, with freezes and crashes.
+And if that's not enough, sudden mood swings can wreak havoc on your mood.

 Mental exhaustion can manifest itself in a variety of symptoms, including: